-Two of the doyens of the journalist world and the FCC Clare Hollingworth and Anthony Lawrence reached their ‘ton’ in recent years.
+Two of the doyens of the journalist world and the FCC, Clare Hollingworth and Anthony Lawrence, marked their ‘ton’ at the Club.
 In 2011, Anthony celebrated his 100th birthday in fine style, addressing the crowd with all the style of his radio days as a BBC correspondent in the 1950s, 60s and 70s.
 Clare Hollingworth’s 100th birthday was in 2012 which saw a full Main Dining Room listening to a whole range of tributes.
 However, what comes to mind is when Clare celebrated her 85th birthday in 1996, with Lord MacLehose – the man instrumental in securing the club’s present abode – as the chief guest.
 Then governor Chris Patten was there as well to honour the life’s work of the war correspondent – from day one of World War II in Poland to practically every conflict up until a decade or so ago.
 She received tributes from correspondents around the globe.
 One tribute from the London Times‘ Jon Swain and the New York Times‘ John Burns in Afghanistan, read: “Clare, the tanks you saw crossing the Polish frontier on September 3 1939, have arrived here, but without your expertise we’re a little lost as to what to make of it all.
 Could you pack your bag and get here soonest.”

 FCC Boards often deal with the big press freedom issues of the day, but from time to time Club politics rears its head.
 This can be in the form of grumbles and complaints, disciplinary issues, or challenges to policy decisions.
 Usually, the storm passes, but on two occasions in – in 1993 and 1999 – EGMs were called to oust the president.
 The presidents in question were overwhelming supported, but even though the issues behind the EGMs have faded both presidents have very fresh memories of those difficult times.